ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 ## Using shapefiles
 Shapefiles are a data format developed by [ESRI](http://www.esri.com) used to hold information on spatial objects.
 Despite the name, a shapefile consists of a few different files:

-Mandatory files:
+__Mandatory files:__

-.shp, The main file containing the geometry data
+.shp = The main file containing the geometry data

-.shx, An index file
+.shx = An index file

-.dbf, An attribute file holding information on each object
+.dbf = An attribute file holding information on each object

-Additional files:
+__Additional files:__

-.prj, A file containing information on the Co-ordinate Reference system .shp.xml, a file containing object metadata, citations for data, etc.
+.prj = A file containing information on the Co-ordinate Reference system

+.shp.xml = a file containing object metadata, citations for data, etc.

-And many more!
+__And many more!__

 We are going to use a shapefile of the World's Freshwater Ecoregions provided by [The Nature Conservancy](http://www.feow.org) to investigate the range of the Brown Trout in Europe using data from the [GBIF database](http://www.gbif.org).